 The medals I collected while training for the marathon

 Three weeks before the race it was time for ‘tapering’.
 This, I learned, was a period of 2-3 weeks in which I had to gradually decrease my workouts to fully recover before the big race.
-I expected this to be the easiest part of the training, after all it mostly involved resting.
+I expected this to be the easiest part of the training, afterall it mostly involved resting.
 According to the training schedule I would be running at 70% of the intensity I had been training at the week before.
 Because of a weekend trip and bad weather, this ended up being more like 50%.
 A few days later my legs felt horrible and I couldn’t motivate myself at all.
 All the running likely made me addicted to the ‘runner's high’ and the sudden reduction resulted in withdrawal symptoms.
-For two weeks I was running way slower than before and got all sort of pains I hadn't felt during the more intense phases.
+For two weeks I was running way slower than before and got all sort of pains and injuries I hadn't had during the more intense phases of my training program.
 Luckily, I started to feel better a week before the race and the weather predictions were good.
 The training plan predicted I would finish the marathon between 3:22 and 3:28, but as I consistently ran faster than my assignments I aimed for 3:15-3:20.

 On the day of the race I set 3 alarms and went through my by now familiar ‘race morning’ procedure.
-I ate my oatmeal at 4:45 and took two bananas for the subway and bus ride.
-About two hours before the start I and two friends arrived.
+I ate my oatmeal at 4:45 and took two bananas for the subway and bus rides.
+About two hours before the start two friends and I arrived at the start.
 There was an entire village with food, drinks, music, toilets, photographers, and therapy dogs.
 I was very happy I had brought some old clothes to wear over my running outfit, because it was about 5 °C and windy.
-Unfortunately, there was no toilet paper, but I improvised.
+Unfortunately there was no toilet paper, but I improvised.

-The start would be on the Verrazano bridge, with a beautiful view over Manhattan.
+The start would be on the Verrazano bridge with a beautiful view over Manhattan.
 At 8 o’clock a cannon was fired to start us off.
 After two full years of training it felt surreal to finally be there.
-I had read online that it was common for people on the upper section of the bridge too urinate just after the start, raining on the runners below.
+I had read online that it was common for people on the upper sections of the bridge too urinate over the edges just after the start, raining on the runners below.
 Luckily this turned out to be exaggerated and I made it over without getting wet.

 My plan had been to follow one of the pacers for a 3:15 finish time as long as possible.
 Unfortunately, all pacers started off way too fast and were out of sight before I even finished the first mile.
 This meant I would be running by myself, but I still had my GPS watch.
 As soon as I entered Brooklyn the amount of noise and people became ridiculous.
 The entire course was an endless line of live music and shouting people.